bloominstituteoftechnology/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).

+   Closure in JavaScript is when a child function is defined with access to variables declared in a parent function.
+These private variables can only be accessed and/or modified through the child function.

 2. Study the following code, then answer the questions below.

 ```js